Grave 6

 His wife Annie (Crowsey) was also born in Poland and their first three children were all born in Shoreditch, London.
 They moved to Newport where three more children were born, before moving to Bath by 1885 when the birth of another daughter was registered in July followed by another daughter in 1889.

-By 1905 he is back in Bath working and living at 4 Pierrepoint Street.
-He and Annie Somers ran a boarding house: 'Apartments with or without board, strictly kosher at Washington House Pierrepoint Street' which was regular advertised in the Jewish Chronicle .
-They also regularly held services there at Yom Kippur and the Jewish New year.
+By 1905 he was back in Bath working and living at 4 Pierrepont Street.
+He and Annie ran a boarding house: 'Apartments with or without board, strictly kosher at Washington House Pierrepont Street' which was regularly advertised in the Jewish Chronicle.
+They held services there at Yom Kippur and the Jewish New Year.

-After Annie's death in 1915, Rueben moved to 5 Cleveland Place West where he continue to run an orthodox boarding house.
-In 1924 the Jewish Chronicle advertised that 'Services for the High Festival will be held at Mr Somers Boarding House'.
+After Annie's death in 1915, Reuben moved to 5 Cleveland Place West where he continued to run an orthodox boarding house.
+He was president of the Jewish community 1920-26.

-Clara Somers never married.
+Clara did not marry.
 She died in 1960 in Mendip Hospital Wells.
+It is not known where she is buried

 Census records